2024 SCHEDULE OF EVENTS

 Sarah Curran, Deputy Director, Climate Planning and Community Partnerships, with the Governor’s Office of Policy Innovation and the Future | Jacob Hemmerick, Vermont Department of Housing & Community Development | George Reagan, Director, Community Engagement, New Hampshire Housing

 Northern New England states are making big moves to support a place-based approach to investment, strengthen state and regional support for local planning, and coordinate state funding in service of local housing and development projects.
-Learn about new programs to provide a state-level path to project approvals in New Hampshire, small-scale building types in Vermont, and a revamp of state level support for planning in Maine.
+Learn about new programs to provide a state-level path to project approvals in New Hampshire, small-scale building types in Vermont, and realignment of programs to support planning by Maine communities.